Eloquencere/Adder-Designs/README.md

 - [ ] Floating Point Adder
 - [ ] Pipelined Adder
 - [x] Make a SV testbench to test new adders

+# Test Bench Features To Add
+- Choose to have a clock or not
+- Specify the DUT delay (in clk cycles or in time units)
+- Checks for coverage